ucf-sttc/navsim/README.md

 * `navsim --env $envdir/$envbin` - executes and/or trains the model
 * `navsim-benchmark $envdir/$envbin` - benchmarks the model
 * `navsim-saturate-gpu $envdir/$envbin` - Saturates the GPU
+* Replace the navsim command with your own command if you are just importing the NavSim env.

 ## Option 2: TODO: Run on host directly
 ### Fix the following parts of readme Headless Run with X-Server